 The short answer is yes! 👏

-Life insurance for expectant mothers is something you need to start thinking about.
+Life insurance for expectant mothers is something you may think about already.
 During your pregnancy and after the birth of your child, it can provide financial security for your remaining family members if something were to happen to you.

-While the thought is not a pleasant one, the right insurance policy can make a huge financial difference and provide a measure of comfort to your family members.
+While the thought is not a pleasant one, the right life insurance policy can make a huge financial difference and provide a measure of comfort to your dependents and family members.

 Having your first child is a life-changing experience that marks a major shift in priorities within your family.
-As you start thinking about the wellbeing and future of other family members, this may be a natural starting point for buying a policy.
+As you think about the wellbeing and future of other family members, this may be a natural starting point for buying a policy.